 Randy Bunker is the third generation owner of Bunker Family Funerals & Cremation.
 He is a licensed funeral director and embalmer and has served in the industry for over 40 years.
 In addition to serving as the company’s president, he has also served as the president of the Arizona Board of Funeral Directors and Embalmers for 8 years, International Order of the Golden Rule, Arizona Funeral Directors Association, American Cancer Society (Mesa Chapter), Sirrine Adult Day Care Center, and has served on the Board of Directors of several other organizations.
 Randy has been married to his wife, Arlene, for over 40 years and has 6 children.
 He enjoys serving in his church, golfing, and playing racquetball.

-Steve was born and raised in the Gila Valley in southeastern Arizona, moving to Mesa in 1976.
-After working in the retail grocery industry for nearly 30 years, Steve decided to make a career change and returned to college in 2002.
-He graduated from the Mortuary Science Program at Mesa Community College in 2004, and joined the Bunker Family in 2005.
-In addition to assisting families with funeral arrangements and conducting services, Steve manages our Garden Chapel and oversees the daily operations at our other locations as well.
+Steve was born and raised in southeastern Arizona, and moved to Mesa in 1976.
+After working in the retail grocery industry for years, he decided to make a career change and returned to college.
+Steve graduated from the Mortuary Science Program at Mesa Community College in 2004, and joined the Bunker Family in 2005.
+In addition to assisting families with funeral arrangements and conducting services, he manages our Garden Chapel and oversees the operations at our other locations as well.
 Steve has found funeral service to be extremely rewarding, assisting families with planning meaningful tributes to their loved ones and beginning the healing process.

 Michelle was born in Southbridge, Massachusetts and moved to Arizona in 1971 with her family.
 She graduated from Chandler High School and attended the Maricopa Technical Institute in Phoenix.
 Michelle worked in the retail grocery industry for many years before joining the Bunker Family in 2009.
-Her duties include assisting with funeral services, transporting and delivering documents, and maintaining the cleanliness and appearance of our chapels for the families we serve.
+Her duties include assisting families at our Garden Chapel, and securing documents necessary for services.

-Elizabeth is an Arizona native, born and raised in Mesa.
-She graduated from Mesa Community College in 2003 with an Associates of Applied Science in Mortuary Science, later receiving a Bachelor’s degree in Business Management from the University of Phoenix.
-She started with Bunker Family Funeral Homes in 2010 as the Director of Preparations.
-She is a licensed embalmer and her duties are to oversee the Care Center.
+Elizabeth is an Arizona native, born and raised in Mesa and resides in Gilbert with her family.
+She graduated from Mesa Community College in 2003 with an Associates of Applied Science in Mortuary Science Degree, and later received a Bachelor’s degree in Business Management from the University of Phoenix.
+Elizabeth is a license embalmer and started in the funeral service industry in 2001.
+She started with Bunker Family Funeral Homes in 2010 with the duty of overseeing the care center.
 Elizabeth feels that funeral service is her calling and finds her job very rewarding and fulfilling.
-She enjoys spending time with her husband and family and being a new mom.
-She is a member of the St. George Catholic Church in Apache Junction, where she resides with her family.
+She enjoys bowling on a league and spending time with her husband and two children.

 Allen was raised in the small town of Morgan, UT.
 He graduated from high school and attended two years at Weber State College.
 Allen met his wife Loretta in 1961 and they were married later that year.
 They have four children, 12 grandchildren and 3 great-grandchildren.
 The family moved to Arizona in 1979, where Allen worked for Motorola in the engineering department.
 Allen joined the Bunker Family in 2006.
 He appreciates working with families, knowing the importance of being sensitive to their needs and desires.
 He also enjoys his association with the other dedicated staff members.
 He and Loretta enjoy going to movies, camping with the grandkids, reading, and serving in their church.